 7. God is a MATCHMAKER.
-He created a beautiful woman for single Adam and brought the two together (2:18-22).
+He created a beautiful woman for a single lonely man and brought the two together (2:18-22).

 We just finished looking at the creation narrative in Genesis 1.
 The focus of Genesis 2 is very different from the focus of Genesis 1.

 The focus of Genesis 1 is on THE EARTH (the sky, the waters, the land, the plants).
 It mentions people but the focus of the chapter is not on people.
 It is on the earth.
 The focus in Genesis 2 is on PEOPLE.
 Genesis 2 mentions the earth (rivers, trees, garden) but the focus of the chapter is on Adam’s home, Adam’s environment, Adam’s job, Adam’s instructions, Adam’s wife, and Adam’s marriage.